 - As the quantity of water increases, the mixture turns from blue to pink.
 Note the changes.

 - Take 10 mL cobalt chloride solution in acetone prepared above and add 5 mL distilled water to it.
-A solution of pink color will be obtained.
+A solution of pink colour will be obtained.

-- Take 1.5 mL of pink solution in five different test tubes labeled as A′ B′, C′, D′, and E′.
+- Take 1.5 mL of pink solution in five different test tubes labelled as A′ B′, C′, D′, and E′.

-- The color gradually changes from pink to light blue with increasing amounts of hydrochloric acid.
-Record observations in tables given below.
+- The colour gradually changes from pink to light blue with increasing amounts of hydrochloric acid.
+Record observations in the tables given below.